-The iCER system features and components MIM section The iCER technology has different operation modes (see Figure 1-2, 1-8): • gas mode • iCER diesel Tier III mode ^{a)} The iCER diesel Tier III mode, 1-13 can replace an exhaust gas aftertreatment system such as SCR.
-1.3 With the Combustion Stability Mode (CSM), the engine can be operated with gas fuel when the iCER system is not operating.
+The iCER system features and components MIM section The iCER technology has different operation modes (see Figure 1-2, 1-8): • gas mode • iCER diesel Tier III mode ^{a)} (optional) The iCER diesel Tier III mode, 1-13 can replace an exhaust gas aftertreatment system, such as SCR.
+1.3 If contracted, the option of an iCER on-engine system is available (see Figure 1-5, 1-11).
+The Exhaust Gas Cooler (EGC) and the engine are provided as a complete package, reducing installation efforts.
+1.3.1 With the Combustion Stability Mode (CSM) the engine can be operated with gas fuel when the iCER system is not operating.
 By adding a small part of the liquid fuel, the combustion can be stabilised.
-1.3.3 For the twin-engine installations the Exhaust Gas Cooler (EGC) circulation water system and its treatment can be shared between both engines (see Table 4-1, 1 4-2).
+1.3.3 For the twin-engine installations the EGC circulation water system and its treatment can be shared between both engines (see Table 4-1, 🗎 4-2).
 4.1 Simple and reliable iCER technology improves engine performance while reducing Greenhouse Gas (GHG) emissions.
-An additional economiser (see Figure 4-23, 1 4-29) can also be installed to recover thermal energy from the hot exhaust gases.
-4.2 The EGC circulation water system cools the recirculated exhaust gas to the required temperature (see Figure 4-7, 🗎 4-8).
+For the off-engine option, an additional economiser (see Figure 4-23, 4-28) can also be installed to recover thermal energy from the hot exhaust gases.
+4.2 The EGC circulation water system cools the recirculated exhaust gas to the required temperature (see Figure 4-7, 🖺 4-8).
 4.2.2 The iCER drainage system is used to discharge the excessive water which is produced from the water condensation out of the exhaust gases.
-Depending on the iCER operating mode option, the following arrangements are available: • Arrangement of the iCER drainage system for installations which run the iCER system exclusively in gas mode, • Unified arrangements of the iCER drainage system valid for all iCER operating mode options, • Unified arrangements of the iCER drainage system valid for all iCER operating mode options, 4.2.3 The iCER exhaust gas system is designed to recirculate exhaust gas.
-The required amount of returned exhaust gas is regulated by a closed loop control system (see Figure 4-18, \$\Bigsigm\$ 4-25 and Figure 4-19, \$\Bigsigm\$ 4-25).
+Depending on the iCER operating mode option, the following arrangements are available: • Arrangement of the iCER drainage system for installations which run the iCER system exclusively in gas mode, • Unified arrangements of the iCER drainage system valid for all iCER operating mode options, • 4-12 4.2.3 The iCER exhaust gas system is designed to recirculate exhaust gas.
+The required amount of returned exhaust gas is regulated by a closed loop control system (see Figure 4-18, 1 4-24).
 4.2.5 a) It is an available option in addition to the chosen engine configuration, and not included in the standard configuration.
 It needs to be contracted.